-data a matrix or data frame.
-Each row must correspond to a variable/SNP, and each column to a sample cl a numeric vector of length $ncol(data)$ indicating to which class a sample belongs.
-Must consist of the integers between 1 and $c$ , where $c$ is the number of different groups В the number of permutations used in the estimation of the null distribution, and hence, in the computation of the expected $d$ -values approx should the null distribution be approximated by the $\chi^2$ -distribution? n.split number of chunks in which the variables are splitted in the computation of the values of the test statistic.
-Currently, only available if $\mathtt{approx} = \mathtt{TRUE}$ .
+n.split number of chunks in which the variables are splitted in the computation of the values of the test statistic.
+Currently, only available if $\mathtt{approx} = \mathtt{TRUE}$ and data is a matrix or data frame.
 By default, the test scores of all variables are calculated simultaneously.
-If the number of variables or observations is large, setting $\mathtt{n.split}$ to a larger value than 1 can help to avoid memory problems check.for.NN if TRUE, it will be checked if any of the genotypes is equal to "NN" or "NoCall".
-Might be very time-consuming when the data set is high-dimensional lev numeric or character vector specifying the codings of the levels of the variables/SNPs.
+If the number of variables or observations is large, setting n.split to a larger value than 1 can help to avoid memory problems. check.for.NN if ${\tt TRUE},$ it will be checked if any of the genotypes is equal to "NN".
+Can be very time-consuming when the data set is high-dimensional. lev numeric or character vector specifying the codings of the levels of the variables/SNPs.
+Can only be specified if data is a matrix or a data frame.
 Must only be specified if the variables are not coded by the integers between 1 and the number of levels.
-If the codings of the levels differ between variables, a list can be used to specify the different codings.
-In this case, each element of this list must be a numeric or character vector specifying the codings, where all elements must have the same length B.more a numeric value.
-If the number of all possible permutations is smaller than or equal to $(1+B.more)B$ , full permutation will be done.
-Otherwise, B permutations are used B.max a numeric value.
-If the number of all possible permutations is smaller than or equal to $B.max$ , $B$ randomly selected permutations will be used in the computation of the null distribution.
-Otherwise, $B$ random draws of the group labels are used n.subset a numeric value indicating how many permutations are considered simultaneously when computing the expected $d\text{-values}$ rand numeric value.
-If specified, i.e. not ${\tt NA}$ , the random number generator will be set into a reproducible state a list containing statistics required by sam
+Can also be a list.
+In this case, each element of this list must be a numeric or character vector specifying the codings, where all elements must have the same length.
+B.more a numeric value.
+If the number of all possible permutations is smaller than or equal to $(1+B.more)B$, full permutation will be done.
+Otherwise, B permutations are used.
+B.max a numeric value.
+If the number of all possible permutations is smaller than or equal to ${\tt B.max}, {\tt B}$ randomly selected permutations will be used in the computation of the null distribution.
+Otherwise, ${\tt B}$ random draws of the group labels are used. n.subset a numeric value indicating how many permutations are considered simultaneously when computing the expected d -values. rand numeric value.
+If specified, i.e. not $\mathtt{NA},$ the random number generator will be set into a reproducible state.